PraveenRamR/Personalized-Learning-Platform/README.md

 4. Submit to add new learning content

 ### Content Interaction
-- Browse AI-powered recommendations using collaborative filtering
+- Browse AI-powered recommendations using collaborative filtering using SVD
 - View all available content in the table format
 - Click "Like", "Dislike", or "View" to record interactions
 - Click "Refresh Recommendations" to trigger AI model updates